Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 Not everyone knows this, but rates of absenteeism have a strong correlation with employee engagement and motivation.
 This highly visual employee performance KPI gives a clear-cut snapshot of absenteeism over a five-year period, offering vital insight into overall staff motivation while providing the tools to find the root of the issue and nip any productivity-reducing roadblocks in the bud.
 It’s an essential KPI report metric for any HR data analytics process.

 Another essential HR metric for your KPI reporting, is employee productivity drills down deeper into staff output, providing an accessible snapshot of your Overall Labor Effectiveness (OLE) over a specified period.
-Taking many dimensions into account, this effective metric showcases the length of time your team has been productive in conjunction with sales levels and production output.
+Taking many dimensions into account, this effective metric showcases how long your team has been productive in conjunction with sales levels and production output.
 Displayed as a chart as well as a percentage, this KPI allows you to compare productivity from month to month or year to year at a glance and take definitive measures to improve your OLE sustainability.

 3. Financial KPI reporting template